 if it did, the performance would be lower.

 The portfolio offers investors exposure to small- and mid-cap U.S. stocks by seeking to track the S&P Completion Index.
-Health care was the best performer in the index in the quarter, followed by energy and information technology.
-Industrials and business services, consumer discretionary, and telecommunication services were also especially good performers.
-Materials and consumer staples were in line with the benchmark.
+Telecommunications services was by far the best performer for the quarter, followed by industrials and materials, which also outpaced the index.
+Consumer discretionary, health care, consumer staples, and information technology delivered returns in line with the benchmark.
 Financials produced a good return but lagged moderately, while utilities and energy achieved more modest results.